binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 The concept of premere institutes for studying management and technology was introduced in 1961, beginning with **IIM Ahmedabad** co-founded by Vikram Sarabhai and Kasturbhai Lalbhai, blending Indian ethos with Harvard pedagogy.

 These institutions like **IISc**, **IISER**, **TIFR**, **IITs**, **NITs**, **IIITs**, **IIMs**, **AIIMS** and many more were slowly set up which provided *world-class education in engineering, management, technology, medicine, and many more.* They became the benchmark of excellence and *helped build India's reputation on the global academic stage.*

+### Literacy Movements and Universal Access

+To address India's literacy challenges, the government launched major initiatives:

+- **National Literacy Mission (1988)**: Aimed to make 80 million adults literate, raising India's literacy rate from 52% (1991) to 77% (2023)
+- **Sarva Shiksha Abhiyan (2001)**: Achieved 98% rural primary school access by 2018
+- **Right to Education Act (2009)**: Ensured education became a fundamental right for all children, introducing 25% reservation in private schools for disadvantaged groups

 ### Technological Self-Reliance